JermWang/QUANTANIUM/README.md

 1. **Quantum-Secured Vault**
    - Quantum-resistant encryption for all sensitive data
-   - Multi-layer access control with biometric verification
+   - Multi-layer access control with verification
    - Real-time backup with quantum key distribution
    - Auto-revocation on suspicious activity